People with 'employee' employment status have:

 What makes someone an employee

-Someone is likely to be legally classed as an employee if most of these things apply:
+Someone is likely to have the legal status of employee if most of these things apply:

 - they're required to work regularly unless they're on leave